A day in Bath, England

 Whether you spend your day bouncing between quaint cafes and relaxing thermal waters or wandering through Bath’s Georgian-era landmarks, you’re sure to fall deeply in love with this picturesque UNESCO World Heritage city.

 You can take a train from London Paddington station to Bath station.
 The journey takes 90 minutes.
 Book early and you could find return tickets for just £15!

 You don’t need to book the Roman Bath Museum or the Thermae Bath Spa, but at the weekend queues to enter can be very long.
 Visit Bath during the weekdays if you can.
-I visited on a Friday and experience no queues at all.
+I visited on a Friday and experienced no queues at all.

-If you would rather visit the Cross Bath (not the New Royal Bath), you can only book but you'll need to wait until 48 hours before your expected arrival.
+If you would rather visit the Cross Bath (not the New Royal Bath), you can book but you'll need to wait until 48 hours before your expected arrival.